Learning without Forgetting for Vision-Language Models: Proof : Projection Fusion for VLM

 \textbf{How to define the context?} In Eq.~\ref{eq:proj_pred}, the mapping is established between the query instance and the textual information (\ie, classifiers).
 The classifiers represent the typical textual description of the corresponding class, \ie, the common feature.
-Hence, a na\"ive idea is to utilize textual features as the context, \ie, $\textbf{Context}=\mathbf{W}$, $\mathbf{W}=[P_t(\w_1), P_t(\w_2), \cdots, P_t(\w_{|\mathcal{Y}_b|})]\in\R^{|\mathcal{Y}_b|\times d}$ is the concatenation of all textual classifiers.
+Hence, a na\"ive idea is to utilize textual features as the context, \ie, $\mathbf{W}=[P_t(\w_1), P_t(\w_2), \cdots, P_t(\w_{|\mathcal{Y}_b|})]\in\R^{|\mathcal{Y}_b|\times d}$ (the concatenation of all textual classifiers).
 However, recent works find an inherent domain gap~\cite{liang2022mind} between the visual and textual embeddings in VLM.
 The gap leads to visual and textual embeddings residing in two separate clusters in the embedding space, which hinders effective pair-wise mapping.
 Correspondingly, we leverage visual prototype features~\cite{snell2017prototypical} as a useful tool for capturing the common characteristics of each class.
-Define the {\em visual prototype} of class $k$ as: $ \p_k=\frac{1}{N}{\sum_{j=1}^{|\mathcal{{D}}^b|}\mathbb{I}(y_j=k)g_i(\x_j)} $, where $N={\sum_{j=1}^{|\mathcal{{D}}^b|}\mathbb{I}(y_j=k)}$.
+We define the {\em visual prototype} of class $k$ as:

+where $N={\sum_{j=1}^{|\mathcal{{D}}^b|}\mathbb{I}(y_j=k)}$.
 They are calculated via forward pass at the beginning of each incremental stage and stay fixed in subsequent tasks.
 Visual prototypes are {\em representative} features of the corresponding class, which can serve as the {\em visual context} to adjust the embeddings.
-Hence, we augment the context with projected visual information, \ie, $\textbf{Context}=[\mathbf{P}, \mathbf{W}]$, where $\mathbf{P}=[P_i(\p_1), P_i(\p_2), \cdots, P_i(\p_{|\mathcal{Y}_b|})]\in \R^{|\mathcal{Y}_b|\times d}$ is the concatenation of all visual prototypes.
-Combining prototypes from multiple modalities help the model adapt and fuse information in a cross-modal manner, which goes beyond simple visual-textual matching.
+Hence, we augment the context with projected visual information, \ie, $[\mathbf{P}, \mathbf{W}]$, where $\mathbf{P}=[P_i(\p_1), P_i(\p_2), \cdots, P_i(\p_{|\mathcal{Y}_b|})]\in \R^{|\mathcal{Y}_b|\times d}$ is the concatenation of all visual prototypes.
+Combining prototypes from multiple modalities helps the model adapt and fuse information in a cross-modal manner, which goes beyond simple visual-textual matching.